chroma-works/Chroma-RayTracer/README.md

 R. L. Cook, T. Porter, and L. Carpenter, “Distributed ray tracing,” Proceedings of the 11th annual conference on Computer graphics and interactive techniques - SIGGRAPH 84, 1984.

 <a id="7">[7]</a>
 K. Suffern, Ray Tracing from the Ground Up.
 Natick: Chapman and Hall/CRC, 2016.

+<a id="8">[8]</a>
+K. Perlin, “Improving noise,” Proceedings of the 29th annual conference on Computer graphics and interactive techniques - SIGGRAPH 02, 2002.